 But I never knew the real impact of tobacco products on an individual, a community, or the world.

-In January, I accepted an Executive Assistant job at ASH without any experience in anti-tobacco work.
+In January, I accepted a job at ASH without any experience in anti-tobacco work.
 I was looking for something new but had no idea about the scope of work I was about to get into.

 I was even more stunned to learn the prevalence of this silent killer: 1 person dies every 6 seconds from a tobacco-related disease.
 Every.
 Six.
 Seconds.
 In 2013.
 That’s a lot of friends, parents, and colleagues.